Seattle, WashingtonSeattle, Washington anaheimer

 Interesting Facts: The Seattle area has been continuously inhabited for at least 4,000 years.

-Seattle is also home to mega tech firms like Microsoft and Amazon and major industry giants like Boeing.
-The Seattle area was settled by Native Americans for thousands of years before the Europeans arrived.
-The first such visitor was George Vancouver in 1790.
-The city was officially incorporated in 1853 it then went through several cycles of boom and bust.
-The latest boom was driven by tech giants like Amazon and Microsoft.
-To read more about Seattle’s history go here.
+The first European to visit the area was George Vancouver in 1790.
+The city was officially incorporated in 1853 and then went through several cycles of boom and bust.
+Tech giants like Amazon and Microsoft drove the latest boom.
+To read more about Seattle’s history, go here.

 Seattle’s weather is classified as Oceanic, but that doesn’t really tell you what to expect when visiting the city.
-In general, terms, if you are visiting during the summer, then expect dry and temperate weather.
-Any other time, expect lots of rain (or snow in the mountains) and cold temperatures.
+If you are visiting during the summer, expect dry and temperate weather.
+Expect lots of rain (or snow in the mountains) and cold temperatures any other time.

 Getting there and getting around

-For visitors from neighboring states, you can take major highways 5, 405 and 90 – but beware, traffic is a nightmare when you get close to downtown Seattle.
-If you are flying in, you will probably end up at Sea-Tac airport (Seattle-Tacoma).
+Visitors from neighboring states can take major highways 5, 405, and 90 – but beware, traffic is a nightmare when you get close to downtown Seattle.
+If you are flying in, you will end up at Sea-Tac airport (Seattle-Tacoma).

-The airport is very large and well organized.
+The airport is huge and well organized.
 It is considered the 28th busiest airport in the world by passenger traffic.
-If you are renting a car, you will take a shuttle to the Car rental center – about 5 minutes away.
+If you rent a car, you will take a shuttle to the Rental Car Center – about 5 minutes away.
 The center is huge and has most of the rental companies.